teo-tsirpanis/Farkle/docsrc/content/choosing-a-parser.md

 FsLexYacc requires a tool to generate the source files for the lexer and the parser (there is a reason it's called a parser _generator_).
 Fortunately this tool can be integrated with MSBuild and transparently generate the source files when the project is built.

-Farkle integrates with MSBuild to generate the parsing tables for a grammar ahead of time for increased start-up performance and error checking.
+Farkle integrates with MSBuild [to generate the parsing tables for a grammar ahead of time](the-precompiler.html) for increased start-up performance and error checking.
 It does not generate any source file but serializes the grammar into a binary file which is embedded in the compiled assembly.
 This feature is totally optional.
 Moreover, Farkle's MSBuild integration is more robust than FsLexYacc's, using custom MSBuild tasks, instead of FsLexYacc calling external command-line tools.
 In a future release, more things will be possible with Farkle and MSBuild.

 ### C\# support

-While all three libraries support parsing text from C# with a grammar written in F#, Farkle is the only of them to fluently support C# for creating grammars.
+While all three libraries support parsing text from C# with a grammar written in F#, Farkle is the only of them [to fluently support C# for creating grammars](csharp.html).

 It is impossible to generate C# code from FsLexYacc without substantially modifying the tool and it almost certainly is not a feature worth implementing.

 Since FParsec is just a library and does not require tooling support, C# users can theoretically write an FParsec parser but the sheer amount of F# custom operators and idiomatisms it uses would definitely result in very unreadable code.

-### Language written

-Both Farkle and FsLexYacc were written in F#.
-FParsec was written in F# as well, with the more performance-sensitive parts written in C#.

-Farkle uses some external libraries written by the same author in C#.
-There used to be an idea of porting part of Farkle to C# for performance reasons but was abandoned because of the dramatic development complexity increase.

 ### Maturity

 Another tough topic.
 FParsec and FsLexYacc are mature projects, used in various applications for a long time, and their feature set seems stabilized.
 Owing to their longevity, they have a community around them.
-Even Microsoft is using them in some of its products: FParsec in the parser for the Q# programming language and FsLexYacc in the parser for F# itself.
+Even Microsoft is using them in some of its products: FParsec in [the parser][QSharp-parser] for the Q# programming language and FsLexYacc in [the parser][FSharp-parser] [and lexer][FSharp-lexer] for F# itself.

 Farkle on the other hand is relatively new.
 It started being developed in 2017 and was not a standalone parsing library until version 5.1.0 was released in January 2020.
 It is still actively developed, with lots of big features slated to arrive.
 It also means that Farkle's API is still unstable, with minor breaking changes even in minor releases.
-Its development is a one-man show but it's going to continue until at least 2022.
+Its development is a one-man show but other developers are more than welcome to contribute.

 ## Some C\# parsing projects